UDPM: Upsampling Diffusion Probabilistic Models: Introduction

 \section{Introduction}

-In recent years, Denoising Diffusion Probabilistic Models (DDPMs) have become a popular method for image generation due to their ability to learn complex data distributions and generate high-quality images.
-The basic principle behind these models is to start with data samples and gradually add noise through a Markovian process until reaching pure white noise.
-This process is known as the forward diffusion process and is defined by the joint distribution $q(x_{0:L})$.
-The reverse diffusion process, which is used for generating new samples, is defined by the learned reverse process $p_\theta(x_{0:L})$ using a deep neural network.
-This process allows them to achieve impressive performance in learning data distributions.
+In recent years, Denoising Diffusion Probabilistic Models (DDPMs) have become popular for image generation due to their ability to learn complex data distributions and generate high-fidelity images.
+These models work by starting with data samples and gradually adding noise through a Markovian process until reaching pure white noise.
+This process is known as the forward diffusion process, defined by the joint distribution $q(\x_{0:L})$.
+The reverse diffusion process, which is used for generating new samples, is defined by the learned reverse process $p_\theta(\x_{0:L})$ using a deep neural network.
+This methodology allows them to achieve impressive performance in learning data distributions and sampling from them.

-While DDPMs have shown impressive results in image generation, they have some limitations.
-One major limitation is that they require a large number of diffusion steps to produce aesthetically pleasing samples.
-This can be quite computationally intensive, making the training process slow and resource-intensive.
-While current state-of-the-art methods significantly reduce the number of sampling steps, when it is lowered below 10 steps, the performance is significantly impacted \cite{rombach2022high, song2020denoising, lu2022dpm, lu2022dpmplus, dockhorn2022genie}.
+Although DDPMs have shown impressive results in image generation, they possess some limitations.
+One major limitation is that they require a large number of denoising diffusion steps to produce aesthetically pleasing samples.
+This can be quite intensive computationally, which makes the sampling process slow and resource-intensive.

-Additionally, the latent space of these models is not interpolatable, which limits their utility for certain types of image generation tasks such as video generation or animation, especially when they are used in an unconditional setting.
-Note that the vast majority of editing works used for editing using diffusion models rely on manipulating the CLIP \cite{CLIP} embeddings used with these models and not the latent space itself.
+Additionally, the latent space of these models is not interpretable, which limits their utility for certain types of image generation tasks, such as video generation or animation, especially when used in an unconditional setting.
+The vast majority of works using diffusion models for editing rely on manipulating the CLIP \cite{CLIP} embeddings used with these models and not the latent space itself.

-Therefore, in this work, we propose a generalization scheme for the denoising diffusion probabilistic model called the Upsampling Diffusion Probabilistic Model (UDPM).
-Instead of constraining the forward diffusion model to noise increasing, we generalize it to subsampling in addition to increasing the noise level, as demonstrated in Figure \ref{fig:UDPM_scheme}.
+In this work, we propose a generalized scheme of DDPMs called the Upsampling Diffusion Probabilistic Model (UDPM).
+In addition to the gradual noise addition in the forward diffusion process, we downsample the latent diffusion variables in order to ``dissolve'' the data information spatially, as demonstrated in Figure \ref{fig:UDPM_scheme}.
 We thoroughly formulate the generalized model and derive the assumptions required for obtaining a viable scheme.